-We have been using the term "force", so we will stick to that.
+We have been using the term “force”, so we will stick to that.
 They can be interchanged here:

 For every force there is an opposite and equal force.

-Okay, here's an illustration for this law.
+Here’s an illustration for this law.
 You see an inflated beach ball in a park and you want to kick the ball into the ball field.
 You run up, pull back your leg and kick it as hard as you can.
 Because of its light weight and your strong kick it goes soaring high and far.

-Brainstorm other examples in sports.
 What happens to your arm in baseball when you catch a fast moving ball?

 - Make a poster and include all the activities you brainstormed.
 Continue looking for examples of Newtons three laws of motions in your daily life.